Currently 50% Off For A Limited Time

 Dr. Bernous is a professor of psychology and runs his private practice in Newport Beach, CA. Dr. Bernous is an active member of the Mental Health Society and hosted several radio shows and TV shows.
 Dr. Bernous has extensive knowledge and experience in psychology and art which enables him to be an avid observer, a good listener, as well as a creative solution finder.

-Rory O'Neill Schmitt, Ph.D.
+Rory O'Neill Schmitt

 Rory O’Neill Schmitt, Ph.D. is an author, educator, and filmmaker.
 She has written Navajo and Hopi Art in Arizona (2016), New Orleans Voodoo (2019), and is writing her third book with Arcadia Publishing: Edgar Degas in New Orleans.